Trijal2005/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-All the Machine Learning algorithms i am learning
+All the Machine Learning algorithms i have Learned and tried out with some dataset